EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 $ lmfgwd --jobgw=-1 ctrl.fe
 ~~~

-We are particularly interested in Fermi liquid properties, states near the Fermi surface.
+We are particularly interested in Fermi liquid properties, involving states near the Fermi surface.
 The raw _GWinput_{: style="color: green"}
 template will generate a reasonable self-energy, but the 3_s_ and 3_p_ core levels affect the Fermi surface enough that we need to treat
 them at a little better level of approximation than the template gives you.